muenchto/certainty_poker/Rules.md

 1. CertaintyPoker can be played by an arbitrary number of __players__.
 Players are seated around a table.
 At the beginning of the game, one player is randomly assigned the __anchor__ (in poker this player is called the "dealer") and holds an anchor button indicating this status.

 2. Each player has a certain amount of __money__.
-When the game starts, all player have the same amount of money.
+When the game starts, all players have the same amount of money.
 During the game, players win and loose money.

 3. CertaintyPoker is played in multiple __rounds__.